Penaz91/Glitch_Heaven/README.md

 ### Glitches Partially Implemented or that need BuxFixes/Testing:
 - **Screen Wrap Glitch:** Going over the screen edge makes you wrap at the other end (Separated in horizontal and vertical Wrap) - See Issue #57
+- **Resistance to lasers:** This will allow the player to use lasers as platforms

 ### Glitches Planned:
-- **Resistance to lasers:** This will allow the player to use lasers as platforms
+None at the moment

 ### Planned Features
 - Make all interactibles require a press of the action button